 Paragraph 2.4.2., amend to read:

+“2.4.

-“2.4.2.
-The structure, dimensions, lines and materials of the part of the vehicle forward of the transverse plane through the "R" point of the driver's seat, in so far as they have a negative effect on the results of the impact test prescribed in this Regulation. for vehicles of category X, the "R" point of the most forward passenger seat shall be taken instead of the R-point of the driver's seat.”
+(b) The structure, dimensions, lines and materials of the part of the vehicle forward of the transverse plane through the "R" point of the driver's seat; For vehicles of category X, the "R" point of the most forward outboard passenger seat shall be taken instead of the R-point of the driver's seat.”

 Paragraph 2.10., amend to read:

 “2.10.
-"Passenger airbag" means an airbag assembly intended to protect occupant(s) in seats other than the a driver's in the event of a frontal collision.”
+"Passenger airbag" means an airbag assembly intended to protect occupant(s) in seats other than a driver's in the event of a frontal collision.”

+Paragraph 4.4.1 footnote 2, amend to read:

+“2 The distinguishing numbers of the Contracting Parties to the 1958 Agreement are reproduced in Annex 3 to the Consolidated Resolution on the Construction of Vehicles (R.E.3), document ECE/TRANS/WP.29/78/Rev.78, Annex 3 - https://unece.org/transport/vehicle-regulations/wp29/resolutions”

+Paragraph 5.2., amend to read:

+5.2.
+Specifications for….

+…

+For vehicles of category X, the manufacturer shall propose the position of the dummy on the front seat, provided that both dummies, the Hybrid III fiftieth percentile male dummy and the Hybrid III fifth percentile female dummy, are used.”

 Paragraph 5.2.3.1., amend to read:

 “5.2.3.1.
-In the case of automatically activated door locking systems which are installed optionally and/or which can be de-activated by the driver, this requirement shall be verified by using one of the following 2 test procedures, at the choice of the manufacturer:”
+In the case of automatically activated door locking systems which are installed optionally and/or which can be de-activated by the driver or by the ADS, this requirement shall be verified by using one of the following 2 test procedures, at the choice of the manufacturer:”

 Paragraph 5.2.4.2., amend to read:

 “5.2.4.2.
-In the case of vehicles equipped with automatically activated door locking systems which are installed optionally and/or which can be de-activated by the driver, this requirement shall be verified by using one of the following 2 test procedures, at the choice of the manufacturer:”
+In the case of vehicles equipped with automatically activated door locking systems which are installed optionally and/or which can be de-activated by the driver or by the ADS, this requirement shall be verified by using one of the following 2 test procedures, at the choice of the manufacturer:”

 Paragraph 6.1., amend to read:

-“6.1.
-For a vehicle fitted with a passenger airbag intended to protect occupants other than the a driver, this information shall consist of the warning label described in paragraph 6.2. below.”
+“6.1. .
+For a vehicle fitted with airbag assemblies intended to protect the driver and occupants other than the driver, compliance with paragraphs 8.1.8. to 8.1.9. of UN Regulation No. 16 as amended by the 08 series of amendments, or with paragraphs 8.1.9. to 8.1.10. of UN Regulation No. 16 as amended by the 09 series of amendments or with paragraphs 5.1.9. to 5.1.10. of UN Regulation No. 173 original series, shall be demonstrated as from 1 September 2020 for new vehicle types.
+Before this date the relevant requirements of the preceding series of amendments apply.””

+Annex 3, paragraph 1.4.3.5.2., amend to read:

+1.4.3.5.2.
+In the case of vehicles equipped with an automatically activated door locking system that is installed optionally and/or which can be de-activated by the driver or by the ADS, one of the following two procedures shall be used at the choice of the manufacturer:

 Annex 3, paragraph 1.4.3.5.2.2., amend to read: